Automatically create or update records in Customer Service Hub

 If you select to map the contact manually, make sure that you create a mapping in Power Automate for the customer field.
 More information: Manually map a contact in Power Automate

-Require a valid entitlement on the connected case: If you select Yes, the Common Data Service platform creates a case only if an active entitlement exists for the customer.
+Require a valid entitlement on the connected case: If you select Yes, a case is created only if an active entitlement exists for the customer.

-If the sender of the email is a contact with a parent account, the Common Data Service platform creates a record if the contact’s parent account has a valid entitlement, and the contact is listed in the Contacts section of the entitlement or if the Contacts section is empty (which means the entitlement is applicable to all contacts for the customer).
+If the sender of the email is a contact with a parent account, a record is created if the contact’s parent account has a valid entitlement, and the contact is listed in the Contacts section of the entitlement or if the Contacts section is empty (which means the entitlement is applicable to all contacts for the customer).